hbctraining/scRNA-seq/lessons/SC_clustering_analysis_integration.md

 This cluster of stressed cells corresponds to cluster 8.

-Based on these results, we can associate clusters with the cell types.
-However, we would like to perform a deeper analysis using marker identification before performing a final assignment of the clusters to a cell type.
+Based on these results, we can associate the majority of the clusters with cell types.
+However, we would like to perform a deeper analysis using marker identification before performing a final assignment of the clusters.

 | Cell Type | Clusters |
 |:---:|:---:|